fastify/fastify-secure-session/README.md

 ## Add TypeScript types

-The session data is defined as interface `SessionData`.
-To extended `SessionData` with [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) for improved type support.
+The session data is defined as an interface called `SessionData`.
+It can be extended with [declaration merging](https://www.typescriptlang.org/docs/handbook/declaration-merging.html) for improved type support.

 ```ts
 declare module '@fastify/secure-session' {